microsoft/azure_arc/README.md

 ### Azure Arc for Servers

+Below are an additional deployment scenarios the team is currently working on.

 - [ ] Support for an Ubuntu Server GCP instance deployment using Terraform
 - [ ] Support for a Windows Server GCP instance deployment using Terraform
 - [ ] Support for an Ubuntu Server AWS EC2 instance deployment using Terraform